yuphin/Lumen/README.md

   - Templated push descriptors (may be problematic with AMD)
   - Syncronization2 features (available from Vulkan 1.3)

+### NOTE: As of 01.10.2022, there may be bugs with Vulkan syncronization2 API coupled with Vulkan Ray Tracing in the latest Nvidia GameReady drivers.
+If you encounter any issues, make sure to use the Vulkan beta drivers.
+If you encounter any issue in AMD cards (provided you have the requirements), make sure to also use the latest drivers.
+If issues related to the [render graph integration](https://github.com/yuphin/Lumen/pull/2) still persist, you can try out the commit in the [release](https://github.com/yuphin/Lumen/releases/tag/v1.0.0).

 ## Showcase
 ##### Caustics Glass (VCM)
 ![0](/media/GlassVCM.png?raw=true "Caustics Glass")